-Blaise Misztal is the director of the national security program at the Bipartisan Policy Center (BPC), having previously served as the project’s associate director and senior policy analyst.
-At BPC, Misztal has researched a variety national security issues, including: Iran and its nuclear program; cyber security; stabilizing fragile states; and public diplomacy in the 21st century.
+Blaise Misztal is the director of BPC’s national security program.
+He previously served as the project’s associate director and senior policy analyst.
+At BPC, Misztal has researched a variety national security issues, including Iran and its nuclear program, cyber security, stabilizing fragile states, and public diplomacy in the 21st century.
 He has testified before Congress and published op-eds in The Washington Post, The Wall Street Journal, The Weekly Standard, The New Republic, and Roll Call.
 In addition, Misztal wrote and directed the 2009 “Cyber ShockWave” simulation that aired on CNN.